Tips for Choosing Makerspace Tools + 10 Favorites

 Along with all the resources littleBits provides on their own site, you can also learn from other educators and librarians about how they are using them in their spaces:

-4. LEGO® Bricks: Like cardboard, LEGO bricks are always in high demand in a makerspace.
-Kids will sit and create with LEGOs all the time.
+4. Building Bricks: Like cardboard, building bricks are always in high demand in a makerspace.
+Kids will sit and create with them all the time.
 Because most kids are already familiar with them, they are an easy tool to combine with others to elevate learning.
 For example, you can combine them with meeperBOTs to teach coding skills. meeperBOTS consist of a building block chassis that can be controlled by using block coding in the meeperBot app.

 5. Green Screen Kit: Green screens allow you to take photographs or video of people or objects and use editing software to superimpose the person or object on a background image.
 For instance, you can make someone look like they’re standing in New York City when you actually just filmed them standing in front of a green screen.
 Having a green screen kit in your makerspace opens students and teachers to so many projects.
 Green screens are easy to set up, and there are many free apps that make this a must-have for any makerspace.